SAP-archive/cloud-application-security-sample/prerequisites/README.md

 <a id="headline-3.1"></a>
 ### Clone Git Repository
 The project can be cloned using this the following URL: `git@github.com:SAP/cloud-application-security-sample.git`.
-Either use the command line and type `git clone https://github.com/SAP/cloud-application-security-sample.git` or use the Git perspective in Eclipse and choose `Clone a Git Repostory`.
+Either use the command line and type `git clone https://github.com/SAP/cloud-application-security-sample.git` or use the Git perspective in Eclipse and choose `Clone a Git Repository`.

 > Note: In case SSH is not working make use of the HTTPS link when cloning the repository.